-The applicant alleged and submitted prima facie evidence to indicate that should the anti-dumping duties be removed, alleged import volumes will increase to the same level as it was before the imposition of the anti-dumping duties, as a result there is likelihood that the applicant will experience price undercutting, price depression and price suppression.
-The applicant's information indicated that there is likelihood that it would also experience a decline in sales volume and value, profit margins, production volume, market share, return on investment, utilisation of capacity, growth, employment and negative cash flow, should the anti-dumping duties be removed.
+The applicant alleged and submitted prima facie evidence to indicate that should the anti-dumping duties be removed, alleged dumped import volumes would increase to the same level as before the imposition of the anti-dumping duties and as a result there is a likelihood that the applicant will experience price undercutting, price depression and price suppression.
+The applicant's information indicated that there is a likelihood that it would also experience a decline in sales volume and value, inventory, profit margins, production volume, market share, return on net assets, employment, utilisation of capacity, growth, employment and negative cash flow, should the anti-dumping duties be removed.

-On this basis the Commission found that there is prima facie proof indicating a likelihood of recurrence of material injury if anti-dumping duties are removed.
+On this basis the Commission found that there is prima facie proof indicating a likelihood of recurrence or continuation of material injury if the anti-dumping duties are removed.